caitlinhaaf/rnspotify-docs/WORKSHOP_WORKFLOW.md

 The following items indicate the branches that the teams will be working upon.
 Each branch will have a series of steps to walk through toward completion.

-Note: These items are subject to change
+Note: These items are subject to change.

-07-Model Creation and Testing
+* //07-Model Creation and Testing
-08-Component - List Items
+* //08-Component - List Items
-09-Styling - Alignment of List Items
+* //09-Styling - Alignment of List Items
-10-View - Scrolling
+* //10-View - Scrolling
-11-Components- Integration
+* //11-Components- Integration
-12-Controller - Spotify API Integration
+* //12-Controller - Spotify API Integration
-13-Fixes and Testing
+* //13-Fixes and Testing

 ## Review / Q & A